mccanne/sharkfest/README.md

 ```
 Isn't this exactly a relational schema?

-## Converging the Document and Relations Models
+## Converging the Document and Relational Models

 Many relational tables start out as CSV.